 All glucose meters in the United States report the results in milligrams of glucose per deciliter of blood (mg/dL).
 They differ in the amount of blood needed for each test, ease of use, pain associated with use, accuracy, testing speed, size, ability to store results in memory, cost of the meter, cost of the strips, special features and technical support from the manufacturer.
 To find a good one, start by asking your doctor for a recommendation.

-- Q If I manage diabetes without drugs, how often do I monitor blood glucose?
+- Q How do I check my blood glucose?

-- Q What do the results of a blood glucose test mean?
+- Q What do the results of home blood glucose monitoring mean?

 - Q What should I do when I first start my diabetes management plan?

 - Q With diabetes, how can I know if menstruation affects my blood glucose?

 - Q How can I find out if my glucose monitor kit is accurate?

 - Q What is meant by the term excursion in diabetes patients?